 The procedures discussed in this section are to assist the regulator in determining if an examination or other type of regulatory action needs to be scheduled.
 It will also assist in developing a plan for conducting examinations, investigations, desk audits, interrogatories, letters or interviews when deemed necessary.

-Determine the jurisdiction’s requirements for licensing and examining the Pharmacy Benefit Manager and determine if the jurisdiction is permitted to accept the examination report of another state;
+Determine the jurisdiction’s requirements for licensing and examining the PBM and determine if the jurisdiction is permitted to accept the examination report of another state;

-Survey appropriate divisions within the insurance department to identify potential areas of concern or interest relating to Pharmacy Benefit Managers operating in the jurisdiction.
+Survey appropriate divisions within the insurance department to identify potential areas of concern or interest relating to PBMs operating in the jurisdiction.

-For those Pharmacy Benefit Managers that have provided a current examination report and no unaddressed regulatory concerns exist, no additional analysis should be necessary.
+For those PBMs for which a recent and current examination report has been made public and no unaddressed regulatory concerns exist, no additional analysis should be necessary.
 If analysis indicates that a market regulation action—such as a desk audit, letter, interrogatory, interview, investigation or examination—is appropriate, consider the possibility of coordinating with other jurisdictions with similar requirements or market regulation issues.
-Consider use of NAIC tools such as the Market Action Tracking System (MATS) for recording continuum types of regulatory responses and the Pharmacy Benefit Manager Examination Oversight (D) Working Group for multistate coordination of regulatory responses.
+Consider use of NAIC tools such as the Market Action Tracking System (MATS) for recording continuum types of regulatory responses and communicating with members of the Pharmacy Benefit Manager Examination Oversight (D) Working Group for multistate coordination of regulatory responses.

 Survey the NAIC Research Division for relevant information to identify potential areas of concern in the evaluation process; and

-Determine what specialists may be necessary to assist with the examination, such as an actuary (ideally one with experience with the functions of a Pharmacy Benefit Manager).
+Determine what specialists may be necessary to assist with the examination, such as a licensed pharmacist (ideally one with experience with the functions of a PBM or pharmacy operations).

 For very narrow or specific regulatory issues, or for situations in which an examination is not required by statute, consider use of regulatory options other than an examination.
 For example, certain issues can be handled by a telephone call, letter or email; a data request; policy and procedure review; interrogatories; or desk audits.
 The remainder of this chapter is primarily written to facilitate examinations; however, certain information may be adaptable for the above-mentioned “continuum” type responses.
 An additional discussion of continuum of market actions is in Chapter 2 of this handbook.

+For additional information on background and scope, please refer to Chapter 12 and Chapter 13 of this handbook.

 Procedural Considerations

-Although not an insurance company examination, the basic procedures for a market conduct examination in Chapter 20 of this handbook should be followed in a Pharmacy Benefit Manager examination:
+Although not an insurance company examination, the basic procedures for a market conduct examination in Chapter 20 of this handbook should be followed in a PBM examination:

 Scheduling an examination.